xapi-project/xs-opam/README.md

 not unique.
 In that case the entry of `sources.txt` will differ from the `url` entry.

-## How to Add a Package
+## How to Add or Remove a Package

 1. Add an Opam entry under `packages/`.
 This should go into `packages/upstream` if the code is not maintained by the Xapi project and `packages/xs` otherwise.
 Typically the entry can be copied from an existing Opam installation.
+To remove an entry, simply remove its directory in `packages/`.

-2. Make an entry in `sources.txt` for the source code URL.
+2. Execute `make update`.
+This will update `sources.txt` and check all download links.
+Inspect the difference.
+You can also edit `sources.txt` manually to add a download link for the package(s) you have added.

-3. Execute `make specs` if you need the SPEC files.
+3. Execute `make spec` to generate the SPEC files that you might want to use.

 ## How it Works